-Legal provisions relate to claims of \$6.6 (2021 - \$9.0) that are outstanding as at May 7, 2022 that arose in the ordinary course of business.
+As at May 6, 2023, legal provisions relate to claims of \$5.9 that arose in the ordinary course of business.

 Environmental costs

 In accordance with legal and environmental policy requirements, the Company has recorded provisions for locations requiring environmental restoration.
 These provisions relate to decommissioning liabilities recorded for fuel station locations owned by the Company and other sites where restoration will be incurred at the net present value of the estimated future remediation costs.
 Discounting of environmental-related provisions has been calculated using pre-tax discount rate of 6.0%.